KatieClarinet/100DaysOfCode/README.md

 It's pretty simple at the moment but I will add to it once I have some projects ready.

   At SoC today we did the W3 tests for HTML, CSS and JavaScript and I scored 77%, 88% and 88% respectively.
 We then had an introduction to Node and made sure we had it installed.
 We wrote a few functions using node rather than the browser, which was a new experience!
   I'm currently a bit confused on how to export/import on node so will return to work on this tomorrow.

+**Day 25**

+Today we used node to access the Express package and learned how to write a (very simple!) server.
+I don't have much to show for today's work, but I know have a much deeper understanding of how APIs work.
+Hopefully will build something in the next few days that I can link here.